Creative-Coding-The-Hard-Way/AshStarter/examples/e3/README.md

-# Vulkan Device
+# Swapchain

-This example shows a GLFW application which creates a Vulkan device.
+This example shows a GLFW application which creates a Swapchain to clear the screen every frame.

+The swapchain is automatically rebuilt when the window is resized or when it becomes invalid for any reason.

 ## Usage